tryton/trytond/doc/ref/rpc.rst

 .. attribute:: RPC.instantiate

-    The position of the argument to be instanciated
+    The position or the slice of the argument to be instanciated

 .. attribute:: RPC.result